Direction de la surveillance du territoire: History

 Decree about the organisation of Direction de la surveillance du territoire (DST).
 Archives nationales de France.

 According to a 2003 book, the DST has never been infiltrated by any foreign agency in all of its history.

-During the Algerian War (1954–62), the agency created the Organization of the French Algerian Resistance (ORAF), a group of counter-terrorists whose mission was to carry out false flag terrorist attacks with the aim of quashing any hopes of political compromise.
+During the Algerian War (1954–1962), the agency created the Organization of the French Algerian Resistance (ORAF), a group of counter-terrorists whose mission was to carry out false flag terrorist attacks with the aim of quashing any hopes of political compromise.
 Reporter Marie-Monique Robin, author of a book investigating relationship between the Algerian War and Operation Condor, said to L'Humanité newspaper that "[the] French have systematized a military technique in urban environments which would be copied and pasted to Latin American dictatorships."
-Roger Trinquier's famous book on counter-insurgency had a very strong influence in South America.
-Robin was "shocked" to learn that the DST communicated to the Chilean DINA the name of the refugees who returned to Chile (Operation Retorno), all of whom were later killed.
+Roger Trinquier's book on counter-insurgency had a very strong influence in South America.
+Robin was "shocked" to learn that the DST communicated to the Chilean DINA the names of the refugees who returned to Chile (Operation Retorno), all of whom were later killed.

 On 3 December 1973, agents of the DST, disguised as plumbers, were caught trying to install a spy microphone in the offices of the Canard Enchaîné newspaper.
 The resulting scandal forced Interior Minister Raymond Marcellin to leave the government.

-On 26 June 1975 Ilich Ramírez Sánchez, also known as Carlos the Jackal shot and killed Raymond Dous and Jean Donatini, two DST inspectors, and Michel Moukharbal, a Lebanese informant, on Rue Toullier in Paris.
-A third police officer, Jean Herranz, Commissioner of the DST, is seriously injured.
+On 26 June 1975 Ilich Ramírez Sánchez, also known as Carlos the Jackal, shot and killed Raymond Dous and Jean Donatini, two DST inspectors, and Michel Moukharbal, a Lebanese informant, on Rue Toullier in Paris.
+A third police officer, Jean Herranz, Commissioner of the DST, was seriously injured.

 One of the greatest success of the DST was the recruitment of the Soviet KGB officer Vladimir Vetrov.
 Between the spring of 1981 and early 1982 he handed almost 4,000 secret documents over to the French, including the complete official list of 250 Line X KGB officers stationed under legal cover in embassies around the world, before being arrested in February 1982 and executed in 1985.